ojd2/CS4201_GC/README.md

 `POINTER = TO_SPACE;`

-And the Scanner pointer is set initially here too:
+And the Scanner pointer is set initially here:

 `var SCANNER_POINTER = POINTER;`